 For these reasons, the Court concluded in Estate of Smith that "NRS 651.015(3) allows a judge to evaluate evidence of prior incidents of similar wrongful acts or any other circumstances related to the exercise of due care when imposing [or not imposing] a duty under NRS 651.015(2)."
 Id. (quotations omitted).
-But the Court's decision now holds if either prior incidents of similar wrongful acts or if the owner fails to exercise due care is present, foreseeability, and thus a duty, is affirmatively proven as a matter of law; thereby eviscerating the Estate of Smith standard.
-Respectfully, such an interpretation is contrary to what the Legislature intended.
+But the Panel's decision now holds if either prior incidents of similar wrongful acts or if the owner fails to exercise due care is present, foreseeability, and thus a duty, is affirmatively proven as a matter of law; thereby eviscerating the Estate of Smith standard.
+Respectfully, such an interpretation is contrary to what the Legislature provided.

-The legislative history of NRS 651.015 shows that it was enacted over concerns about uncertainty in the law pertaining to innkeepers' liability for the wrongful acts of third parties.
+The legislative history of NRS 651.015 highlights the concern about creating legal uncertainty for innkeepers as to the wrongful acts of third parties.
 Hearing on S.B.
 474 Before the Senate Judiciary Comm., 68th Leg.
 (Nev., May 18, 1995).
-Enactment of the statute neither sought absolute immunity or liability for innkeepers in Nevada.
-Rather, it is intended to prevent innkeepers from becoming insurers for injuries caused by the wrongful conduct of others.
-But the effect of the Panel's decision does the opposite.
+Enactment of the statute neither sought absolute immunity or liability for innkeepers.
+Rather, it is intended to preclude courts and juries from converting innkeepers into insurers for any injuries that occur on the premises, even though caused by the wrongful conduct of others.
+But the effect of the Panel's decision is to create such liability.
 Indeed, if the opinion stands it would result in a finding of a duty any time there is evidence of "prior incidents of similar wrongful acts," on the property, regardless of any other facts or circumstances.
 As Justice Pickering noted in the dissent, "it is hard to imagine a casino floor fight case in which foreseeability will not be deemed established as a matter of law."
 See Justice Pickering's Dissent, at 2.

-The reality of Justice Pickering's comments are sound.
-It is doubtful that there exists a hotel and casino operator in this State that does not experience patron-on-patron conflicts or is entirely crime-free.
-In the broadest sense, disputes between patrons at any hotel and casino are "foreseeable" because they have occurred in the past and probably occur on a daily basis in the State of Nevada.
-However, the broad proposition of foreseeability must be determined in light of the particular facts of the case.
-The Court's analysis focusing only on "prior incidents of similar wrongful acts" fails to account for this reality.
+The dissent's observation is presently what the Legislature opposed.
+It is doubtful there exists a hotel and casino operator in this State that has not experienced patron-on-patron conflicts or is entirely crime-free.
+Broadly speaking, disputes between patrons at any hotel and casino are always somewhat "foreseeable" because they have occurred in the past.
+And they probably occur on a daily basis in hotels throughout the State.
+However, the actual test of foreseeability must be assessed in light of the particular facts of the case, not sweeping generalities.
+Yet, the Panel's analysis focusing only on "prior incidents of similar wrongful acts" fails to account for this reality.

 It is not, nor should it be, the law in Nevada that the mere presence of "prior incidents of similar wrongful acts" occurring on the premise conclusively establishes foreseeability.
 That approach finds no support in the legislative history of NRS 651.015.
-Instead, the legislature set forth two alternative minimum requirements needed for foreseeability to even be possible; not conclusively establish that foreseeability exists.
-If either is present, then they become factors considered by the Court in determining foreseeability, and thus duty, as matter of law.
+Instead, the Legislature set forth two alternative minimum requirements needed for foreseeability to even be possible; not conclusively established.
+If either is present, then they become factors considered by the district court in determining foreseeability, and thus duty, as matter of law.
 Estate of Smith, 127 Nev. at 860, 265 P.3d at 692 (standard is akin to the totality of the circumstances approach).